vendia/blog/posts/2021-02-02-series-a-announcement.md

 Like any hard-driving startup, we at Vendia are obsessed with serving our customers and achieving business outcomes that create value for our investors.
-But we’re also a culture, and our [Kind Humans Policy](https://vendia.net/kind-humans) is a statement about what we will - and what we won’t - do in search of business results.
-We’re excited to partner with our Series A lead investor, Canvas Ventures, not just because of their long track record of success, deep understanding of our market, and ability to help us accelerate with capital, but also because of who they are: People who share our values, our
+But we're also a culture, and our [Kind Humans Policy](https://vendia.net/kind-humans) is a statement about what we will - and what we won't - do in search of business results.
+We're excited to partner with our Series A lead investor, Canvas Ventures, not just because of their long track record of success, deep understanding of our market, and ability to help us accelerate with capital, but also because of who they are: People who share our values, our